-If the student remains in the third grade, the school must provide a high-performing reading teacher and 90 minutes of reading instruction each school day.
-A student can still take fourth grade classes in all other subjects, if the student is ready.
-Schools can move students to the fourth grade in the middle of the year, if the student’s reading improves.
+If the student remains in the third grade, the school must provide a high-performing reading teacher and 90 minutes of intensive reading instruction each school day.
+A student can still take fourth grade classes in all other subjects, if the student shows proficiency in mathematics, social studies, or science.

 Mid-Year Promotion: Schools can move students to the fourth grade mid-year, if the student’s reading improves/begins reading at or above grade level.

 How it Helps: The ability to read is the foundation of learning.
 Research shows that children who are not reading at a third-grade level by the end of grade 3 are likely to have trouble learning in all classroom subjects in higher grades.
 Studies and data have shown that students who remained in third grade and received intensive reading instruction, improved dramatically in overall school performance in years following.